KrunoMirkovski/KrunoMirkovski/README.md

 You're **100% free** to use my projects for whatever you want.

-Skills: / REACT / NODE / JS / HTML / CSS/ MONGO / FIGMA / WEBFLOW
+Skills: / REACT / NODE / JS / HTML / CSS/ MONGODB / FIGMA / WEBFLOW